codefellows/setup-guide/system-setup/3-homebrew.md

      - Once the main installation finishes (could take up to 30 minutes), enter these commands, one at a time in your terminal:
      - `test -d ~/.linuxbrew && eval $(~/.linuxbrew/bin/brew shellenv)`
      - `test -d /home/linuxbrew/.linuxbrew && eval $(/home/linuxbrew/.linuxbrew/bin/brew shellenv)`
-     - The commands should produce no errors and does not produce a success message.
+     - The commands should produce no errors and do not produce success messages.

 Once the installation has completed, **run:**